alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 There's only one bookmark that seems conclusively lost -- a review of *Rogue One* on Dreamwidth, where the only surviving capture is a content warning interstitial.

 I consider this a big success, but it's also a reminder of how fragmented our internet archives are.
-Many of my archived pages are "franken-archives" -- stitched together from multiple sources, combining pieces that were saved years apart.
+Many of the pages in my new archive are "franken-archives" -- stitched together from multiple sources, combining files that were saved years apart.

 ### How I backup the backups

-Once I have a website saved as static files on my local machine, those files get backed up like everything else.
+Once I have a website saved as static files on my local machine, those files get backed up like all my other files.

-I use [Time Machine] and [Carbon Copy Cloner] to back up to a pair of external SSDs, and [Backblaze] to create a cloud backup that lives somewhere other than my house.
+I use [Time Machine] and [Carbon Copy Cloner] to back up to a pair of external SSDs, and [Backblaze] to create a cloud backup that lives outside my house.

 [Time Machine]: https://en.wikipedia.org/wiki/Time_Machine_(macOS)
 [Carbon Copy Cloner]: https://bombich.com/